rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 author: Sameh Wahba // Photos by Sameh Wahba
 col: white
 date: 2021-02-28T07:17:08.765Z
-description: In this interview, we find how Elliot gave life to Wednesday’s Child – a jazz-pop solo project that wasn’t the case by design.
+description: In this interview, we find how Elliott gave life to Wednesday’s Child – a jazz-pop solo project that wasn’t the case by design.
 category: take
 featuredimageo: https://res.cloudinary.com/ddomozydd/image/upload/v1614496058/wednesdaychildbanner_iqohsq.jpg